danieleagle/gitlab-https-docker/README.md

 ## Settings Specified in Docker Compose File

-Below is a list of the settings that are specified in [docker-compose.yml](./docker-compose.yml).
+Below is a list of the settings (more settings may exist in the docker-compose.yml file) that are specified in [docker-compose.yml](./docker-compose.yml).
 Some of these settings will need to be changed in order to meet specific goals.
 Additional settings can be added here or existing settings removed.
 For more information on available configuration options, go [here](https://docs.gitlab.com/omnibus/settings/configuration.html).
 In addition, for more information on the logrotate settings, go [here](http://www.linuxcommand.org/man_pages/logrotate8.html).

 1. **external_url** - This is the URL used to access the GitLab CE instance externally.
 Links in emails will use this URL along with certain uploaded assets (e.g. images specified for groups, etc.).
 Be sure to specify the port used externally to access the GitLab CE instance from Docker (e.g. port 9150 which maps to the internal Docker port of 443).